dhfbk/job-unfair/README.md

 ## Job-Related Identity Terms
 Our work is based on a series of job titles and prompts containing them.
+The database of job titles is based on the 2008 International Standard Classification of Occupations (ISCO-08), the current standard employed by the International Labour Organization.
+Details about ISCO can be found [at this link](https://www.ilo.org/public/english/bureau/stat/isco/isco08/index.htm).
+The Italian job titles database is derived from CP2021 by ISTAT, available [at this link](https://www.istat.it/classificazione/classificazione-delle-professioni/).

 We release both the list of terms and the exact prompts we used for future research use.
 These can be found in the **job-titles** and **prompt-templates** folders.

 ## Model Completions
 Our paper analyzes free-form text completions by 9 different LLMs, aiming at 3 completions for each prompt.
 We release all of the generated texts in the **model-completions** folder.